nccgroup/shocker/README.md

 TODO
 -------------
-DHCP STUFF...
+* Move to OO - http attack and dhcp attack objects DHCP STUFF...
     * React differently according to whether or not we are DHCP authority
     * Respond to different DHCP messages appropriately